emison/traceroutes/README.md

 USAGE

 Pass wlan0 as an argument to scan through wifi and eth0 to scan through ethernet.
 Traceroutes will find a network interface if not given one.
-If both WiFi and ethernet are active, traceroutes will scan ethernet by default.
+If both wifi and ethernet are active, traceroutes will scan ethernet by default.

 DEPENDENCIES
 - arp-scan